eunhyekim224/friendpots/README.md

 # FriendPots

-An app for helping you to connect with your loved ones by reminding you to keep in touch.
+An app to help you to connect with your loved ones by reminding you to keep in touch.

 ## API